-Customer needs a new VIN plate as it has been modified.
-Where can this be obtained?
+I need a new VIN plate as it has been modified.
+Where can I get this?

 Why should my car be serviced to the recommended service schedule?

-This will ensure that your vehicle provides the best possible service and allow our dealership to conduct a health check and advise you if any items are worn and require replacing.
+Your car should be serviced to the recommended service schedule to ensure that your vehicle provides the best possible service.
+This also allows the dealership to conduct a health check and advise you if any items are worn and require replacing.
 In the event of a warranty claim, lack of servicing may prejudice your cover.